 If your family does the “let’s go around the table and say what we’re thankful for” thing at Thanksgiving, briefly express your thanks to Christ for His death, burial, and resurrection, and for saving you.

 If you’re hosting Thanksgiving, place a slip of paper with a Bible verse on it about giving thanks at each place setting .
 Go around the table and let each person read his verse before the meal.
 Here are a few to get you started, or if you like it artsy, try these.
 If you’d like some gospel-centered place cards for a Christmas dinner or party, check these out.

-Donate Bibles to those around the world who need to hear the good news of Jesus.
-Gideons International and Bible League International are two great Bible distribution organizations to donate through.
+Give God’s Word to those around the world who need to hear the good news of Jesus.
+Give to HeartCry Missionary Society, or help establish indigenous churches by giving to The Master’s Academy International.
 And if your church supports a certain missionary or doctrinally sound missions organization, consider showing them a little extra financial love, too!

 Invite an unchurched friend to church with you.
 Lots of people are more open to dropping in on a worship service or attending a special church event (like a Christmas cantata or nativity play) during the holidays than they are the rest of the year.